Nurturing with nature

 There are a lot of misconceptions about the John Muir School in Ashland, Principal Rebecca Gyarmathy said.
 But unlike what some people may think, the smaller, nature-focused program serves kindergarten through eighth grade and is a public school in the Ashland School District.

 Eighth-grader Griffin Waymire, 13, has attended since kindergarten, and he said he loves how much time he and his classmates spend outdoors, especially the frequent backpacking trips.

 “It’s about the experience,” Griffin said.
 “There are trips more focused on the academics and then trips focused on the experience.”

 He said his favorite trek was a weeklong expedition to visit the redwoods when he was in fifth grade.

-Students finish preparations at school before heading out and usually hike fewer than 10 miles a day.
+Students finish preparations at the school before heading out and usually hike less than 10 miles a day.

 He said the most he’s hiked with his classmates was 10 miles a day on the Pacific Crest Trail.

 Griffin’s family doesn’t do much exploring in the backcountry, he said, and for other kids like him it’s a great chance to learn about nature.

 Most trips are supervised by teachers and education aides only, but parents are encouraged to come along to many, especially those involving the younger students.
 Parents are also encouraged to volunteer as much as possible with the school.